RchrdAriza/SnakeGame-Terminal/README.md

 #or
 python3 snake.py
 ```
-And that would be all✨!
+And that would be all! ✨

 ## How does the game work?
 The mechanics are quite similar to those of the classic game.